ChemBioHTP/enzyhtp_doc/docs/source/qkst_cluster.rst

 ========================================================

-The overall process of writing the plug-in for supporting your local HPC is like anwsering a questionnaire.
-We may actual make a google form and automated this in the future lol.
+The overall process of writing the plug-in for supporting your local HPC is like anwsering a questionnaire. **You can do this as long as you know how to submit a job in your local HPC.** We may actual make a google form and automated this in the future lol.
 But for now you need to write them in a python file.

 1. Create a new HPC plug-in file in EnzyHTP